-Apple Music vs Spotify: Which Is Best?
+Apple Music vs Spotify: Which Is Better, But Really?

 You certainly don’t need us to tell you that music generates a multi-billion dollar industry.
 And the biggest players in the game?
 Apple Music and Spotify

-Ease of Access
+Spotify Vs Apple Music: Ease of Access

 Once upon a time, not so many years ago, Apple Music was only available to those with Apple devices.
-However, now you don’t need to be an Apple owner to stream your tunes with Apple Music.
+However, now you don’t need to be an Apple user to stream your tunes with Apple Music.

 Both Apple Music and Spotify are available on Apple and Android devices.
 Apple Music and Spotify both offer desktop apps, as well.
 The iOS app for Apple Music is accessible through this link.

 A huge bonus for both services is the option to download music for offline listening.
 This feature means there is truly nowhere you can’t take your playlist.
+Spotify even has an Offline Backup Playlist feature.

-The next area where we will compare Apple Music and Spotify’s streaming service is the one that hits where it hurts most, our wallet.
+The next area where we will compare Apple Music and Spotify’s streaming service is the one that hits where it hurts most, our wallets.
 At first glance, you may feel that Spotify is the clear winner because they have a free plan, whereas Apple Music does not.

 Is it really that simple of an answer, though?
 Take a look at our side-by-side price comparison below.